Capital Lawyering students must complete a minimum of 14 units approved by the Capital

 One Experiential Course, choose from:

-1 Evening students with day jobs that meet the requirements of the externship may receive
+1 Evening students with current employment that meet the requirements of the externship

 - Administrative Law — three (3) units